-Eligible Dependents The spouse, domestic partner, and eligible children of employees and retirees qualify to enroll in coverage with the appropriate documentation.
+Eligible Dependents The spouse and eligible children of employees and retirees qualify to enroll in coverage with the appropriate documentation (see benefit guide book).
 An “eligible child” is defined as a one of the following until the end of the month in which the child turns age 26:

 - A Biological Child